Wade008/T2A1-B-Workbook/README.md

 4. The second iteration of the loop performs a check against the second element and the search value. *The value 3 does not equal 10, so the loop begin the third iteration*
 5. The third iteration of the loop performs a check against the third element and the search value. *The value 5 does not equal 10, so the loop begin the fourth iteration*
 6. The fourth iteration of the loop performs a check against the fourth element and the search value. *The value 7 does not equal 10, so the loop begin the fifth iteration*
 7. The fifth iteration of the loop performs a check against the fifth element and the search value. *The value 10 equals 10, so the loop stops, the function returns the index value 4 and ends.*

-Assuming the element being searched for is at the very end of the list, The linear search algorithm includes a single loop structure.
-Big(O) notation has been used below to analyse the algorithm complexity (number of steps) for worst case scenario.
+The linear search algorithm includes a single loop structure.
+Big(O) notation has been used below to analyse the algorithm complexity (number of steps) for worst case scenario (that is, the search element is at the very end of the list).

 Where n is the size of the list to be searched:
 - The number of steps required to complete the search using the linear search algorithm is directly proportional to the size of the list or n.
 As n increases in size, the number of iterations increase by n or linearly.
 The linear search therefore has a Big(O) notation of O(n).

 ### Performance comparison between Binary Search and Linear Search

 Based on the Big(O) complexity discussed above, the binary search algorithm is a more efficient searching algorithm, especially as the size of the list gets larger.
 The binary search algorithm result, O(log n) indicates there are fewer steps required to search for a value in a list compared with the linear search algorithm O(n).
 This is particularly true as the size of the list increases.
+However, it's important to note that the binary search algorithm requires the list to be sorted before the search begins.

 <hr>